How to enjoy a Peak District staycation without a car

 Many visitors to Buxton assume that they need their own transport to explore the area but as the Festival is situated in the middle of the Peak District there are plenty of ways to see the local sights without a car.

-It’s very easy to travel from London to Stockport from London with our sponsor Virgin Trains.
+It’s very easy to travel from London to Stockport from London via train.
 One quick change and you arrive right in the heart of the town after a scenic journey through the hills.

-You can spend a week in Buxton during the festival 5-21 July and be fully entertained, but if you want to travel further afield, we’ve shared a couple of ideas for car-free Peak District adventures in our 5-day itinerary:
+You can spend a week in Buxton during the festival 8-25 July and be fully entertained, but if you want to travel further afield, we’ve shared a couple of ideas for car-free Peak District adventures in our 5-day itinerary.

 Arrive at Buxton after a relaxing train ride and make your way to your accommodation.
 Once you’ve settled in, stretch your legs with a gentle stroll around the Pavilion Gardens and have a meal at a local restaurant.
-Choose from two world-class performances in the evening – either the riotously brilliant Orpheus in the Underworld or the beautiful notes of Out of Africa: Cape Town Opera at St John’s Church.
+Enjoy the opening night of A Little Night Music at the beautiful Buxton Opera House.

 Inspired and ready to go, hop on the 442 bus * at Buxton Market Place and travel through the Peak District to the pretty village of Hartington where you’ll find shops, pubs and a lovely duck pond!
 If you’re feeling energetic then why not follow this Snap the Peaks route to the magical Beresford Dale and Wolfscote Dale?
 The historic Biggin Hall Hotel and Restaurant is only a short bus ride away and perfect spot for lunch or dinner.